 - Excursions (usually twice a year). - Visits to sing concerts at churches around Cornwall (usually three each year). - Foreign tours (see separate policy document). - Girl choristers are not allowed to leave the cathedral premises except when permission has been given by the DoM or ADoM or Choir Assistant.
-Or when a 'Girl Chorister Release Form' has been signed by a parent giving their approval. - Staff including the Director of Music, Assistant Director of Music, and Choir Assistants, are advised not to be alone in a car with someone under 18 years except in an emergency.
-Where it is necessary to transport one chorister, a second adult should be in the car.
-The cathedral will ensure that members of staff hold a current driving licence, business insurance, and MOT.
-A system should be established to ensure that these are checked on an annual basis.
+Or when a 'Girl Chorister Release Form' has been signed by a parent giving their approval. - It is cathedral policy that no choristers should be transported in staff cars except in an emergency.
+In an emergency, staff must not to be alone in a car with any chorister, and a second adult should accompany them in the car.
+(Staff concerned are: the Director of Music, Assistant Director of Music, and Choir Assistants).